BDC Hamburger Icon

 Open row

 As a small business owner, you often wear many hats when first launching your company, including that of chief financial officer.
-At the root of controlling your business’s finances, you need to understand how cash flows in and out daily, weekly and monthly.
+To adequately control your business’s finances, you need to understand how cash flows in and out daily, weekly and monthly.

-While managing your business’s finances entails much more than understanding your cash flow, it’s a great place to start assessing your business’s financial standings.
-Read on to learn about cash flow, including the seven most common cash flow problems small businesses experience and how best to solve them.
+Of course, managing your business’s finances entails much more than understanding your cash flow, but it’s a great place to start assessing your company’s financial health.
+Read on to learn about cash flow, including the most common cash flow problems small businesses experience and how best to solve them.

 What is cash flow?